harmony-one/h/progress/gheis-mohammadi.md

 ---

 2025-06-21 Sat [PTO (2025-06-17 - 2025-06-25: 7 days)]:
-Last week on Monday I have finalized the latest binary for devnet along with new muxers on devnet boot nodes.
+I have finalized the latest binary for devnet along with new muxers on devnet boot nodes.
 I have done a few tests and working on two unsynced nodes issues.

 ---

 2025-06-14 Sat:

-Last week, I completed and fixed conflicts and test for two pull requests   [4912]( https://github.com/harmony-one/harmony/pull/4912) and [4914](https://github.com/harmony-one/harmony/pull/4914) both of which are now ready for review and merge.
+I completed and fixed conflicts and test for two pull requests   [4912]( https://github.com/harmony-one/harmony/pull/4912) and [4914](https://github.com/harmony-one/harmony/pull/4914) both of which are now ready for review and merge.
 These updates included resolving merge conflicts and ensuring that all related tests passed successfully.

 In addition to that, we worked on the deployment plan for the new muxer configuration intended for mainnet.
 Our strategy involves first deploying this configuration to the testnet, where we will use a hybrid setup — running both old and new muxer configurations across different bootnodes.
 This testnet environment is designed to replicate the planned mainnet rollout closely, enabling us to validate the behavior under realistic conditions.